 If you have suffered an illness related to PCBs that you believe was due to the negligence of somebody else, you may be able to make a compensation claim for your illness.

-At YouClaim, our team of personal injury lawyers have all the experience and expertise necessary for ensuring that your claim is successful.
+At YouClaim, our team of expert lawyers have all the experience and expertise necessary for ensuring that your claim is successful.

-What's more, thanks to our no win, no fee policy, you will never be charged a penny for making a compensation claim in the event that your claim is unsuccessful.
-It means that making a claim is risk free and stress free.
+What's more, thanks to our no win, no fee policy, you will never be charged a penny in the event that your claim is unsuccessful.
+It means that it is a is risk free and stress free process.

 Contact us on 0800 10 757 95, consult an advisor by using e-chat or request a call back at a convenient time by using the buttons at the top of the screen.